-- 13.1 When the Council becomes aware that an employee has a terminal illness the following needs to be taken into account: - The employee may not be aware that the illness is terminal if the medical practitioner has decided that it is not in the person's best interest to be informed of their condition. - The financial entitlement available to relatives on the death of the employee may be substantially more if the employee remains employed by the Council until the time of death.

-- People are affected differently by the knowledge that they are terminally ill.
+- 13.1 When the Council becomes aware that an employee has a terminal illness the following needs to be taken into account: - The employee may not be aware that the illness is terminal if the medical practitioner has decided that it is not in the person's best interest to be informed of their condition. - The financial entitlement available to relatives on the death of the employee may be substantially more if the employee remains employed by the Council until the time of death - People are affected differently by the knowledge that they are terminally ill.
 Some may wish to continue working for as long as they are able while others may find it impossible to remain at work. - The Council is sympathetic to the employee's situation and will manage the employee's situation on an individual basis, giving careful consideration to the employee's interests. - The Council will be mindful of the pension benefits that can accrue and the length of service qualifications that apply to those benefits.
-Where possible, decisions about retirement will aim to provide the employee with the most financially beneficial result.
+Where possible, decisions about ill health retirement will aim to provide the employee with the most financially beneficial result.

-14 RETURNING TO WORK
+14. RETURNING TO WORK

 - 14.1 Return to Work Interviews will be conducted for all sickness absence regardless of length of time off. - 14.2 A Return to Work Interview should be done on the day of return, preferably within the first four hours of starting either their rota or normal working day.
 It is at this point that any failure to comply with this policy will also be recorded.
 In some circumstances there may be an acceptable explanation, and this can be acknowledged.
 If there is no acceptable explanation, the disciplinary process may apply.
 HR should be contacted for advice if this is being considered. - 14.3 Return to Work Interviews should be conducted in a sympathetic manner and appropriate arrangements for privacy should be made.
-The Return to Work Interview should facilitate a resumption of work and progression to full responsibilities within an agreed timescale. - 14.4 It is the Line Managers responsibility to ensure that the correct documentation is received to cover the period of absence, whether it is a Self-Certification Form/RTW Form or a medical certificate (Fit Note), these must be passed to HR to be kept on the employee's record and to ensure payroll are able to pay the correct entitlement. - 14.5 The line manager should also be alert to any patterns of absence, for example the persistent Monday or Friday absentee.
+The Return to Work Interview should facilitate a resumption of work and progression to full responsibilities within an agreed timescale. - 14.4 It is the line manager's responsibility to ensure that the correct documentation is received to cover the period of absence, whether it is a Self-Certification Form/Return to Work form or a medical certificate (Fit Note).
+These must be passed to HR to be kept on the employee's record and to ensure payroll are able to pay the correct entitlement. - 14.5 The line manager should also be alert to any patterns of absence, for example the persistent Monday or Friday absentee.
 If a pattern is identified, the line manager should put their observations to the employee directly so that the employee has the opportunity to provide an explanation.
-The line manager should, however, remain open minded and not jump to any hasty conclusions about the employee's absences. - 14.6 The line manager will approve the Self Certification Form/Return to Work Form, provided that they are satisfied that the claim is genuine and the reason for the absence is suitable.
-If the reasons are not deemed acceptable this then may constitute unauthorised absence, and may also instigate disciplinary action. - 14.7 The purpose of this return to work interview is to: - Establish the reason for absence. - Confirm the line manager's responsibility in monitoring and reviewing of absence. - Consideration of any support required to the employee. - Discuss any related concerns regarding the absence. - Establish if there are any underlying problems that account for the level of absence.
+The line manager should, however, remain open-minded and not jump to any hasty conclusions about the employee's absences. - 14.6 The line manager will approve the Self Certification Form/Return to Work Form, provided that they are satisfied that the claim is genuine and the reason for the absence is suitable.
+If the reasons are not deemed acceptable this then may constitute unauthorised absence and disciplinary action may also be instigated.